-Saito is a new type of layer-1 blockchain that powers web 3.0 applications
+Saito is a new type of layer-1 blockchain that powers peer-to-peer applications

 How Saito works

 On the surface, Saito Consensus pays nodes in the p2p network for serving users in addition to paying for the security layer.
 The more a node does for users, the more it gets paid.

 Nodes can route traffic and support apps.
 This is important because successful apps attract users, and more users also leads to more routing and more transactions.
 With Saito Consensus the closer the routing node is to the user in the transaction’s path to the block, the more the node gets paid.

 In all the cases where traffic was routed but the miners did not solve the hash solution, the reward fees are locked up within the network and distributed via staking mechanism.
 This in turn prevents rampant deflation while also maintaining better economic stability.

 In Saito, miners compete to produce rare solutions to hash problems, this creates randomness that ensures payments to routing nodes are secure and fair.
 When a solution is solved, payment is split 50/50 with the nodes routing the transaction.

 The SAITO token

 SAITO token is the utility token of the network.
 All network node payments and transactions use the SAITO token.